-Despite style and a strong start, Pippo Mezzapesa’s Burning Hearts doesn’t fulfil its ‘Romeo and Juliet’ ambitions or stay compelling.
+Despite style and a strong start, Pippo Mezzapesa’s film Burning Hearts doesn’t fulfil its ‘Romeo and Juliet’ ambitions or stay compelling.

 “Two households, both alike in dignity, in fair [Puglia] where we lay our scene.
 From ancient grudge to new mutiny, where civil blood makes civil hands unclean.”
 Pippo Mezzapesa’s Burning Hearts (Ti mangio il cuore) has an air of Shakespearean tragedy to its beginnings: two feuding families, a son and a daughter from each ‘side’ falling in love, and a particularly bloody fallout.
 But the comparisons fade as the film moves into a study of the cyclical nature of the feuds themselves, of destiny and deception, and unfortunately becomes less compelling as a result.